Razyapoo/Thesis-Documentation/Wiki/Camera-Intrinsic-Calibration.md

   - `x`: exit the calibration

-  If you are in the IDLE stage and want to start detecting the chessboard corners, please press "n".
+  If you are in the IDLE stage and want to start detecting the chessboard corners, please press `n`.

 ### Detection of corners